-Visit this webpage often to get Milwaukee Updates and news coverage on the 2019 Design for a Difference-Milwaukee makeover.
+Visit this webpage often to get Milwaukee Updates and news coverage about Design for a Difference-Milwaukee.
 As FLOOR360 brings the interior design community and area businesses together to provide a free makeover, you will meet everyone involved and find out what steps they are taking to create a great space for a special place in our community.

 (MILWAUKEE) – It’s a creative collective of businesses that want to help.
 Volunteers and designers recently unveiled a revamped and refurbished group home for troubled youth in Milwaukee.
 The floor to ceiling redesign was made possible through the efforts of Design for a Difference.
 Watch Story